A Foodie’s Guide to Eating in Historic Savannah

 Ashford Tea Company for Teas and Tisanes

-After tasting Walls’ we walked over to Ashford Tea Company which is another black owned business providing quality teas and tisanes from around the world.
-Even the coffee lovers on our tour were impressed by the quality and taste of the hot and iced teas sampled.
+Ashford Tea Company is another Black-owned business offering premium teas and tisanes sourced from around the world.
+Even the coffee lovers on our tour were impressed by the quality and flavor of the teas.

-We even left with a cup of iced tea to drink with our sandwich at Zunzi’s.
+We left with iced tea to enjoy alongside our next stop.

 Zunzi’s for Sandwiches

-Zunzi’s is a South African inspired takeout and delivery restaurant and another place where the locals eat in Savannah.
-The menu is influenced by South African, Swiss, Italian, and Dutch heritage of the founders.
+Zunzi’s is a South African-inspired takeout and delivery restaurant, and another place where the locals eat in Savannah.
+The menu reflects the founders’ South African, Swiss, Italian, and Dutch roots.

 Leopold’s for Fresh Ice Cream

-I hope this guide sharing where to eat in Historic Savannah was helpful with your trip planning.
-Make sure to pin for future reference and check back on the blog as I share my weekend travel guide to Savannah and notable sites for African American history in the city.
+I hope this foodie’s guide to eating in historic Savannah helps with your trip planning.
+Be sure to pin this post for later and check back as I share more Savannah travel guides, including African American historic sites.

 Read More Travel and Food Guides